 Using your Computer

-- Access your Internet service provider account
+- Accessing your Internet service provider account

-- Compose, send and read email messages
+- Composing, sending and reading email messages

-- Attach files to an email message
+- Attaching files to an email message

 Students must be honest in all their endeavors of academic matriculation at Jackson State University.
-Cheating, plagiarism, or any other act of academic dishonesty will not be tolerated.
+Cheating, plagiarism, or any other act of academic dishonesty is not tolerated.
 In cases where evidence is sufficient to establish that a student cheated or was otherwise dishonest in completing a test, paper, report, etc., the penalty will range from repeating the assignment to expulsion from the University.